-25 127.Is it for HMRC to prove that Mr Branigan did not discover the insufficiency in March 2009 or for the appellant to prove that he did?
+- 25 127.Is it for HMRC to prove that Mr Branigan did not discover the insufficiency in March 2009 or for the appellant to prove that he did?
 It is clear that the burden of proof is on HMRC to show that they made a discovery (eg Burgess and Brimhealth); it follows that if the date of the discovery has significance, it must be for HMRC to prove the date.
 This is reasonable: HMRC officers make the discoveries; they control the evidence of whether and when a discovery took place.
-While this may involve HMRC in having to prove a negative (such as proving that a discovery didn't take place before a certain date), the appellant does not control the evidence and is not in a position to make a positive case about when a discovery took place.

-128. Our conclusion is that there was an error of some kind but the most likely error is that Mr Branigan, due to the numbers of tax returns his team were considering, did not look at the appellant's file again after 2 March 2009.
+While this may involve HMRC in having to prove a negative (such as proving that a discovery didn't take place before a certain date), the appellant does not control the evidence and is not in a position to make a positive case about when a discovery took place. - 128.
+Our conclusion is that there was an error of some kind but the most likely error is that Mr Branigan, due to the numbers of tax returns his team were considering, did not look at the appellant's file again after 2 March 2009.
 It was, in our view, unlikely that if he had considered the trust tax return together with the appellant's tax return, with his specialist knowledge of the scheme, he would have failed to realise the insufficiency, or that, having realised an insufficiency, he would have failed at least to note on the file that an assessment was required.
+It was Mrs Naylor, not Mr Branigan, - 40 note on the file that an assessment was required.
 It was Mrs Naylor, not Mr Branigan, who wrote on the file that a discovery assessment was needed.
 So we find Mr Branigan did not make a discovery in March 2009.
 The discovery was made by Mrs Naylor two years later and just before the assessment was raised.